gauravcodepro/gauravcodepro/README.md

 - Voracious reader of language model implementations [language-models](https://paperswithcode.com/)
 - Time based programming to increase my speed and efficiency.
 - I dont work with the past and this keeps me result oriented and give importance to the people i am working with.
-- I pick the porgramming langauge to get the work done and can drop anytime and pick another.
+- I pick the programming langauge to get the work done and can drop anytime and pick another.

 **Working Attitude**
 - **Decisions and approaches/attempts not made in time have no value and importance.**